Can you prove the ROI of a peer-to-peer recognition program?

-Most employees don't 'ramp,' or jump right into their job and start producing at the level of their predecessor, especially if their predecessor was a top performer.
-It can take months, or even years for a new employee to reach the output level of a previous top performer.
+Most employees don't "ramp up," or jump right into their job and start producing at the level of their predecessor, especially if their predecessor was a top performer, immediately.
+It can take months, or even years, for a new employee to reach the output level of a previous top performer.

 So how do you improve retention?

 In many cases, leaders look to salary; however, salary is fungible.
 In other words, your salary dollars are worth exactly the same amount as your competitors' salary dollars.
 If you're competing for talent retention on salary alone, companies with more money to throw around will beat you every time.
 When that happens, you'll need to be ready to pay both the visible and hidden costs of attrition.

 Culture, on the other hand, is the opposite of fungible.
 If your organization's culture is unique and positive, you have something that no other company can offer.
 According to research conducted by Monster, 86 percent of employees ranked culture, and a company that truly values the well-being of its employees as one of their chief factors in determining an ideal employment situation.

 Recognition is the foundation of an extraordinary organizational culture.